Coach FAQ

 What does the student registration form and waiver cover?

 The registration form covers all DC SCORES related activity for the school year.
 It also provides students younger than 16 with supplemental medical insurance.
 Though the form covers all field trips, we recommend sending home an extra permission slip for anything that is outside of regular programming time.
-A permission slip template can be found on the Coach Resource Center.

 How will we know if a game is cancelled?